28 Weeks Pregnant: The 28th Week Of Pregnancy

 - Childbirth class options

-What will you do if he is unavailable?
-It is always good to have a plan B. You will also want to map out the various routes to your birthing location.
+Also, it is always good to have a plan B in case he is unavailable.
+Additionally, you will want to map out the various routes to your birthing location.
 Some men find this part of planning exciting as they get to be creative and find the shortest and quickest route possible.